matthewwoop/eye-message/README.md

 # 👁‍🗨 Message

-An investigation of informal conversation and lexical trasnformation using every iMessage I've sent & received since 2016.
+An investigation of informal conversation and lexical trasnformation via Apple iMessages.